Addison (album): Singles

 In 2024, Rae signed with Columbia Records and released her major label debut single "Diet Pepsi", a "dreamy pop song", on August 9, 2024.
+In a May 2026 interview with Capital FM, Conan Gray revealed that he was the first person in the studio, along with her longtime collaborators Luka Kloser and Elvira Anderfjärd, to hear the chorus of her lead single Diet Pepsi, to which he commented, "You better finish this song, because this is a hit."
 The single went on to become her breakthrough hit, peaking at number 54 on the Billboard Hot 100 as well as the top 10 in the United Kingdom.
 The second single "Aquamarine" was released on October 25.
 Described as a "siren's call wrapped in dance-pop shimmer", comparisons were drawn to the likes of Madonna, Britney Spears and Kylie Minogue.
 The song was later remixed by Venezuelan producer Arca, titled "Arcamarine".
 On February 14, 2025, she released the third single "High Fashion", a statement about the "addiction" to fashion and feeling empowered as a result.
-"Headphones On", reminiscent of "smooth, new jack swing bounce straight out of 1994" mixed with Lana Del Rey-coded lyrics", was released as the fourth single on April 18.
+"Headphones On", reminiscent of "smooth, new jack swing bounce straight out of 1994" mixed with Lana Del Rey-coded lyrics", was released as the fourth single on April 18 along with the inclusion of the interlude "Life's No Fun Through Clear Waters" in the beginning of the music video.
 Rae described making of the song and video as "cathartic" and a "transformative experience".
 "Fame Is a Gun" was released as the fifth single on May 30.

 Live performances

 Rae performed on June 5, 2025, at The Box, New York City with Spotify to celebrate the release of the album.
 She performed "Diet Pepsi", "Aquamarine", a jazz rendition of "High Fashion", "Headphones On", "Fame Is a Gun", "Times Like These", and "New York".
 She performed the same seven songs at The Box Soho, London on June 10.
 On June 17, Rae announced her first headlining tour, The Addison Tour, with dates in Europe, North America and Australia, set from August through November 2025.
+A few days later, on June 22, Rae was announced as an opening act for Lana Del Rey's 2025 UK and Ireland Tour, for both London dates, performing most of the songs from both performances at The Box.